Majidrc16/Currency_Converter/README.md

 🌐 Live Demo

-Check out the live version of the application here: Currency Converter
+Check out the live version of the application here: https://currency-converter-majidrc16.netlify.app/